-This is a tip I shared with the audience in my TEDx Talk last week.
 Digitally, we are in so many places at once.
 Moulding your brand and messages for every platform can be overwhelming and confusing.
-Of course it’s best to create consistency and ensure all of your profile pages and websites speak a similar message if not the same message.
+Of course, it’s best to create consistency and ensure all of your profile pages and websites speak a similar message if not the same message.

 Reinecke and colleagues found that people form judgements about a website in .05 seconds.
 This means your digital first impression is one of the keys to your personal branding efforts and success.

 Review everything that represents you online and do a baseline analysis to figure out if you’re projecting the messages you intend to project with your image and personal brand.

 Be one of a kind rather than one of the crowd!